hasura/graphql-engine/docs/graphql/manual/schema/relationships/architecture.rst

 Security
 ^^^^^^^^

 Hasura's :ref:`authorization model <authorization>` gives you role-based access control.
 This extends to actions and remote schemas.
 In actions, you can go to the "Permissions" tab and choose which fields to expose for which roles.
-In remote schemas, Hasura will forward your session variables to your custom authorization implementation.
+In remote schemas, Hasura will :ref:`forward <schema_auth>` your session variables to your custom authorization implementation.
 More fine-grained role-based exposure of remote schema fields is in the works.

 Performance
 ^^^^^^^^^^^